 The Semantic Soil – The Bedrock of Our Garden

 The intricacies of a flourishing garden lie not just in the visible but also in the underlying foundation.
 Akin to a fertile garden, our ideological ecosystem is rooted in the bedrock of semantics.
 In this ongoing metaphor for our ideological garden, the soil, multifarious in composition, mirrors the variegated nuances of our language.
 Each granule, each mineral, each speck, adds vitality to a thriving environment, giving birth to thought, anchoring beliefs, and nurturing ideas.

 If each mineral and particle represents a sliver of our semantic landscape, we must acknowledge the vastness and intricacy of this realm.
-Only the most passionate and specialized gardeners, those who pore over the soil with microscopic precision, can hope to identify every mineral, understand each grain, and appreciate the teeming microcosm of bacteria that contribute to the ecosystem.
+Only the most passionate and specialized gardeners, those who pore over the soil with microscopic precision, can hope to identify every mineral, understand each grain, and appreciate the teeming microcosm of bacteria and fungi that contribute to the ecosystem.
 Their depth of knowledge allows them to understand its components, its properties, and its role.
-And yet, even they might be humbled by the discovery of new elements and their interdependency, by the ever-evolving complexity of the world beneath our feet.
+And yet, even they might be humbled by the discovery of the presence of new elements and their interdependency, by the ever-evolving complexity of the world beneath our feet.

 Most of us however, in our daily experiences and interactions, perceive this intricate composition as just soil.
 We know that it is here, and that we step on it, we know that it is complex in composition, but very few will stop to lean over the earth to learn and study its vast richness.
 Most will probably limit their observations to the obvious difference between the steady grounds of safe paths and the murkier grounds.
 Differentiate between the muddy trails of guarantied conflict — where most days they don’t want to venture — and the rest of the land, most likely safer to walk through.